MudaliarArun/Autodesk-ReCap-Samples/Android/README.md

 Android ReCap Sample
 =======================

 <b>Note:</b> For using those samples you need a valid oAuth credential and a ReCap client ID.
-Contact Stephen Preston @ stephen.preston@autodesk.com to get them.
+Contact ReCap API <recap.api@autodesk.com> to get them.

 Dependencies